domidt/TraderMigration/README.md

 |transactiontime| Time in seconds that has been passed since the start of the auction until the market order was executed.|

 ## offers
-The table ``offers`` summarizes data for each placement of a limit order, i.e. one observations per limit order.
+The table ``offers`` summarizes data for each placement of a limit order, i.e. one observation per limit order.

 | Variable | Description |
 ---| ---|